geotsakonas/RegenDE2/Queries/README.md

-STAGE 1
-First We Restore The Database Chiinok2021 and Chinook2022 ( .bak files )

-STAGE 2
-Using the sql code from 1_Chinook_DataWarehouse_Staging.sql we create the staging Database and load it with the data from the OLTP database so we dont use it anymore

-STAGE 3
+1_Chinook_DataWarehouse_Staging.sql this script creates a staging database from the OLTP

+2_Chinook_DataWarehouse_CreatingDWTables.sql creates the datawarehouse with the tables but with no data

-We used the sql code from 2_Chinook_DataWarehouse_CreatingDWTables.sql to create the datawarehouse
+3_Chinook_DataWarehouse_DimDate.sql adds the dimdate data to datawarehouse

-STAGE 4
-We have to load data for the first load to our datawarehouse and we achieved that by using the code from 4_Chinook_DataWarehouse_LoadData.sql
+4_Chinook_DataWarehouse_LoadData.sql we use this to load data from the staging database to datawarehouse

-STAGE 5
-We load the datawarehouse again with the extra data from Chinook2022 by using the code 5_Chinook_DataWarehouse_SCD.sql so we can compare and use them to our pipeline
+5_Chinook_DataWarehouse_SCD.sql with this script we load the data again with the slowly changing dimensions method